Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Formalism

-As mentioned above, the $\X$ width $\Gamma_X=100~\kev$ is used in this calculation and the $\X$ mass will be changed within $\pm 180~\kev$ with respect to the $D^0\bar D^{*0}$ threshold energy, which covers the range of the uncertainty of the $\X$ mass given in Ref.~\cite{Zyla:2020zbs}.

-For comparison, the results smeared with a spectral function of the Flatt\'e type will also be provided.
-In this case, the spectral function is given by~\cite{Hanhart:2007yq,Aaij:2020qga}

 with $\Gamma_\rho$ and $\Gamma_\omega$ being the widths of the $\rho$ and $\omega$ mesons, respectively.
 The nonrelativistic momenta $k_{1,2}$ are analytically continued below the threshold.
-In the case with the Flatt\'e amplitude, due to the scaling property~\cite{Baru:2004xg} which hinders a determination all free parameters, here we only make a qualitative discussion on the line shape of the $\gamma\X$ distribution expecting the magnitude to be of the same order as that in the BW case.
-We make use of the Flatt\'e parameters, $m_{X0}$, $\Gamma_{X0}$, $g$, $f_\rho$, and $f_\omega$ from Ref.~\cite{Aaij:2020qga} which fixes $m_{X0}$ and fits the other parameters to the data.
+In the case with the Flatt\'e amplitude, the scaling property hinders a determination of all free parameters~\cite{Baru:2004xg}.
+We make use of the Flatt\'e parameters, $m_{X0}$, $\Gamma_{X0}$, $g$, $f_\rho$, and $f_\omega$ from Ref.~\cite{Aaij:2020qga} which fixes $m_{X0}$ and fits the other parameters to the data{, and $g_4=1~\gev$ is used for the $\X\to D^0\bar D^{*0}$ coupling as mentioned in Sec.~\ref{sec:eetopgx} for the estimation of the order of the cross section.}

 As pointed out in Ref.~\cite{Guo:2019qcn}, for determining the $\X$ binding energy from the $\gamma\X$ line shape, the $\X$ needs to be reconstructed from decay modes other than the $\pi^0D^0\bar D^0$ one; otherwise, one has to consider the tree-level contribution of $D^{*0}\bar D^{*0}\to \pi^0D^0\bar D^0$, which has a subtle interference with the triangle diagrams and cannot be treated as a smooth background near the TS energies~\cite{Schmid:1967ojm,Anisovich:1995ab,Szczepaniak:2015hya,Debastiani:2018xoi}.
 In Ref.~\cite{Braaten:2020iye}, the $\ee\to\gamma D^{*0}\bar D^0$ process is studied, and it is found that the $D^0\bar D^{*0}$ distribution with a fixed $\sqrt{s}$ is completely dominated by the tree-level contribution, which increases rapidly at the TS energy.
-In this work, we consider the $\pi^+\pi^-J/\psi$ mode for reconstructing the $\X$.
-Then, we make the convolution as follows: